tcpipuk/tomfos.tr/docs/matrix/livekit/caddy.md

+---
+title: LiveKit with Caddy Reverse Proxy
+description: Easy video calls!
+Deploy LiveKit effortlessly using the official generator which bundles Caddy for automatic HTTPS and simple setup.
+Matrix calls made easy.
+---

 # Deploying LiveKit with Caddy (Official Generator)

 This guide walks through deploying LiveKit using its official configuration generator.
 The nice thing